WHAT IS MASONIC CHARITY?

 85 Winchester Road,

-This brief insight into our charities has been produced in response to requests from Lodge Charity Stewards and is aimed at introducing the newly initiated Brother to the subject of Masonic Charity and the contribution we are all pledged to make.
+This brief insight into our charities has been produced in response to requests from Lodge Charity Stewards and is aimed at introducing the newly initiated Brother as well as established Masons to the subject of Masonic Charity and the contribution we are all pledged to make.

-It is not the intention that this guide should replace or unnecessarily duplicate information that may be obtained elsewhere, neither is it planned to regularly update it in the future.
+It is not the intention that this guide should replace or unnecessarily duplicate information that may be obtained elsewhere.
 It is intended literally “to guide” every Brother in the right direction and to help him understand the importance Freemasons attach to charitable giving in general and to charitable support within this Province in particular.